Wednesday, March 18, 2020

 "I've been to many other night markets in Taiwan, but this one in our lovely hometown is second to none.
 How long has it been since your last visit?
 Trust me.
 Fengjia Night Market will never stop to amaze you.
 What are you waiting for?
 Maybe you'll see me there savoring some octopus balls this weekend."

-The idea is pretty self-explanatory.
-After all your three arguments, you really want to prompt your listeners to take action right away.
-It also helps your audience to make a meaningful connection to the opening of your speech, whether it's a personal story or a famous quote.
+The idea is quite self-explanatory.
+After presenting your arguments, you'll want to prompt your listeners to take immediate action.
+It also helps your audience make a meaningful connection to the opening of your speech, whether that's a personal story or a famous quote.

 5. Pronunciation and Intonation

 Nobody can stand a low and flat voice for a long time.
-Lacking inflection is very common with Taiwanese English learners.
-No matter how good the script is, without it, the whole speech would very likely end up a total disaster.
+A lack of inflection is very common among Taiwanese English learners.
+No matter how good the script, without it, the entire speech could very likely end in disaster.

-Through those English speech contests and Reader's Theater competitions, I've had lots of experience in tips and skills, as you can see from the videos, to get my students to speak better and sound more native-like.
+Through these English speech contests and Reader's Theater competitions, I've gained extensive experience (as you can see from the videos) in tips and skills to help my students speak better and sound more native-like.

 6. Change of Pitch and Pace

 This is a much more advanced skill.
-The idea is to leave the judges no chance at all to feel tired or even bored with your speech.
-They have to listen carefully up to twenty speakers at a time.
-It's easy for them to zone out if your pitch and pace remain the same throughout the entire speech.
-By varying them based on the tone or mood of each paragraph, your delivery will be much more engaging to the judges.
+The goal is to give judges no opportunity to feel tired or bored with your speech.
+They often have to listen to up to twenty speakers at a time.
+It's easy for them to zone out if your pitch and pace remain constant throughout the entire speech.
+By varying them based on the tone or mood of each section, your delivery will be much more engaging for the judges.

 7. Confident Body Language

 This includes smiling, eye contact, hand gestures, and body posture.
-You don't want to look stiff or appear flashy with too much movement.
-Just smile and be comfortable with making eye contact with the judges by pretending you're talking with one of your close friends at a time.
-Instead of regurgitating what you memorized from your script, you want to look confident and get your points across.
+You don't want to appear stiff or overly flashy with excessive movement.
+Simply smile and comfortably make eye contact with the judges, perhaps by imagining you're talking with a close friend.
+Instead of merely regurgitating a memorized script, you want to appear confident and convey your points effectively.

-All in all, as a public speaker at workshops myself, I've been very into presentation skills.
-I'm not a speaking guru or anything like that, but I do love every single English contest that requires writing and speaking skills for better content and delivery.
-It takes a whole lot more time and energy to help students master those skills, but it's totally worth the effort when they nail those competitions.
+All in all, as a public speaker at workshops myself, I am very invested in presentation skills.
+While I'm not a speaking guru, I genuinely appreciate every English contest that requires writing and speaking skills for improved content and delivery.
+It takes significantly more time and energy to help students master these skills, but the effort is entirely worthwhile when they excel in those competitions.

 1. Get online learning in Kuwait with Ziyyara Edutech.
 We are the best online tuition provider with an affordable, experienced, qualified and result oriented tutors who have expert knowledge of all subjects and all boards.
 Book your free demo on +91-9654271931